Resilience

 A WorkflowObserver attached via with_observer receives one on_workflow_timeout(elapsed, limit) call when the budget fires, before the compensation drain runs.
 With the tracing feature, TracingObserver re-emits it as a WARN-level "workflow total timeout exceeded" event with elapsed_ms / limit_ms fields under the cano::observer target.
 See Observers → Lifecycle Events for the full hook reference.

-The three timeout knobs
+The two timeout knobs

 APIScopeOn expiryCompensation drain